 A high level of geographical diversification increases the bank's potential to increase the volume of lending and funding activities.
-A narrow geographical diversification hinders the bank's opportunities to reach an acceptable level of diversification by industries and redistribute resources in the case of a domestic stress situation of individual depositors (e.g. after the emergence of negative information about the bank or the financial system in the region).
-The investment rating of the regions where the bank's branches operate, the effectiveness of the network of branches and consistency of the geographical reach to the strategic goals are also considered.
+A narrow geographical diversification hinders the bank's opportunities to reach an acceptable level of diversification by industries and redistribute resources in the case of a domestic stress situation of individual depositors (e.g. after the emergence of negative information about the bank or the financial system in the country).
+The country credit environment (CCE) rating of the countries where the bank operates, the effectiveness of the network of branches and consistency of the geographical reach to the strategic goals are also considered.